CoinStacker-1337/Gaming-HWID-Spoofer/README.md

 **Q:** **Which games are compatible with the HWID Spoofer?
 A:** The spoofer is compatible with a wide range of games, including Apex Legends, Fortnite, Call of Duty (Warzone / Modern Warfare 3), DayZ, Escape from Tarkov (EFT), GTA V/5, Rainbow Six Siege (R6s), Rust, Overwatch, and many more.
 Check all supported games by pressing HERE.

-**How to Use the Spoofer:**
+**How to Use the Spoofer**

-Download and Install Lastest Realese
+-Download and Install Lastest Realese

-Start by downloading the Spoofer.
+-Start by downloading the Spoofer.
 Follow the installation instructions provided in the user guide.

-Configure Your Settings
+-Configure Your Settings

-Customize the spoofer settings to fit your needs.
+-Customize the spoofer settings to fit your needs.
 Adjust the HWID and MAC address settings to ensure complete anonymity.

-Launch and Play
+-Launch and Play

-Once configured, launch the spoofer and then start your game.
+-Once configured, launch the spoofer and then start your game.
 Enjoy playing without the fear of being detected or banned.

 Supported processors: Intel, amd Supported OS : Windows 10 from 2004 (18363) to the latest 22H2, Windows11